pvermeulen-pivotal/custom-expiration/README.md

 Format of the ${region-name}ExpirationFields java property is as follows:

-   A field block is denoted by a semi-colon and multiple blocks are supported.
+&nbsp;&nbsp;&nbsp;A field block is denoted by a semi-colon and multiple blocks are supported.

-   Each field block contains four (4) parts separated by a comma.
+&nbsp;&nbsp;&nbsp;Each field block contains four (4) parts separated by a comma.
-      1. The field name in the object that will be used to compare for expiration.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
+The field name in the object that will be used to compare for expiration.
-      2. The value that will be used to compare the object's field value to.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
+The value that will be used to compare the object's field value to.
 Currently only an equal condition is supported.
-      3. The time-to-live or idle-time in seconds.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
+The time-to-live or idle-time in seconds.
-      4. The action to be performed.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.
+The action to be performed.
 Valid actions are DESTROY.
 INVALIDATE, LOCAL-DESTROY and LOCAL-INVALIDATE